Wernher von Braun: Surrender to the Americans

 The Soviet Army was about 160 km from Peenemünde in early 1945 when von Braun assembled his planning staff and asked them to decide how and to whom they should surrender.
 Unwilling to go to the Soviets, von Braun and his staff decided to try to surrender to the Americans.
-Kammler had ordered relocation of his team to central Germany; however, a conflicting order from an army chief ordered them to join the army and fight.
+Kammler had ordered the relocation of his team to central Germany; however, a conflicting order from an army chief ordered them to join the army and fight.
 Deciding that Kammler's order was their best bet to defect to the Americans, von Braun fabricated documents and transported 500 of his affiliates to the area around Mittelwerk, where they resumed their work in Bleicherode and surrounding towns after the middle of February 1945.
 For fear of their documents being destroyed by the SS, von Braun ordered the blueprints to be hidden in an abandoned iron mine in the Harz mountain range near Goslar.
-The US Counterintelligence Corps managed to unveil the location after lengthy interrogations of von Braun, Walter Dornberger, Bernhard Tessmann and Dieter Huzel and recovered 14 tons of V-2 documents by 15 May 1945, from the British Occupation Zone.
+The U.S. Army Counter Intelligence Corps managed to unveil the location after lengthy interrogations of von Braun, Walter Dornberger, Bernhard Tessmann and Dieter Huzel and recovered 14 tons of V-2 documents by 15 May 1945, from the British Occupation Zone.

 While on an official trip in March, von Braun suffered a complicated fracture of his left arm and shoulder in a car accident after his driver fell asleep at the wheel.
-His injuries were serious, but he insisted that his arm be set in a cast so he could leave the hospital.
-Due to this neglect of the injury he had to be hospitalized again a month later when his bones had to be rebroken and realigned.
+His injuries were serious, but he insisted that his arm be set in a cast so that he could leave the hospital.
+Due to this neglect of the injury, he had to be hospitalized again a month later when his bones had to be rebroken and realigned.

 In early April, as the Allied forces advanced deeper into Germany, Kammler ordered the engineering team, around 450 specialists, to be moved by train into the town of Oberammergau in the Bavarian Alps, where they were closely guarded by the SS with orders to execute the team if they were about to fall into enemy hands.
 However, von Braun managed to convince SS Major Kummer to order the dispersal of the group into nearby villages so that they would not be an easy target for U.S. bombers.
 On 29 April 1945, Oberammergau was captured by the Allied forces who seized the majority of the engineering team.

-Nearing the end of the war, Hitler had instructed SS troops to gas all technical men concerned with rocket development.
-Upon hearing this, Von Braun commandeered a train, and fled with other “technical men” to a location in the mountains of South Germany.
-After some time, Von Braun and many of the others who made it to the mountains left their location to flee to advancing American lines in Austria.
+Nearing the end of the war, Hitler instructed SS troops to gas all technical men concerned with rocket development.
+Upon hearing this, von Braun commandeered a train and fled with other "technical men" to a location in the mountains of South Germany.
+After some time, von Braun and many of the others who made it to the mountains left their location to flee to advancing American lines in Austria.